jimshowalter/architecture-enforcer/README.md

 > -d (debug)

+Run this tool with at least the first three args specified.

 The first two args specify input files.
 The third arg specifies the directory where output files go.

 The remaining nine args are optional, and can appear in any order (or not at all).